 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-Elevated sodium results (above 20 mg/l) have been reported since the early 1990s.
-Elevated iron and manganese results are also common.
-Haloacetic acids, disinfection byproducts, were reported in 2002.
+There was a selenium detection right at the MCL in 2001.
+Elevated levels of Sodium (above 20 mg/l) have been reported at least since the 1990s.
+Haloacetic acids and trihalomethanes, secondary products related to chlorination, were reported in 2003.